A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Introduction

 While Travelling Salesman, Facility Location, and Steiner Tree are APX-hard in general graphs, improved algorithms are known in special cases.
 For example, polynomial time approximation schemes (PTASs) for all three of these problems are known if the input metric is low-dimensional Euclidean or planar~\cite{arora1998TSP,arora1998k-median,mitchell1999guillotine, bateni2011prize,borradaile2007Steiner,klein2008TSP,ageev-facility}. \citet{talwar2004bypassing} also showed that the work in \cite{arora1998TSP,arora1998k-median,mitchell1999guillotine} extends (albeit with quasi-polynomial running time) to low {\em doubling dimension} metrics. \citet{bartal2012traveling} later presented a PTAS for Travelling Salesman instances in this class.

-The concept of doubling dimension was first studied by \citet{gupta2003bounded}, and captures metrics that have restricted {\em volume growth}.
-Formally, a metric has doubling dimension~$d$ if $d$ is the smallest number such that every ball $B_{2r}(v)$ of radius $2r$ can be covered by $2^d$ balls of radius $r$, for any $r$.
+The concept of doubling dimension was studied by \citet{gupta2003bounded}, and captures metrics that have {\em bounded growth}.
+Formally, a metric space $(X,\dist)$ has doubling dimension~$d$ if $d$ is the smallest number such that every ball of radius $2r$ is contained in the union of $2^d$ balls of radius $r$.
 The class of constant doubling dimension metrics strictly generalizes that of Euclidean metrics in constant dimensions.
 Doubling dimension and highway dimension (as defined here) are incomparable metric parameters, however: \citet{abraham2010highway} noted that grids have doubling dimension~$2$ but highway dimension $\Theta(\sqrt{n})$, while stars have doubling dimension $\Theta(\log n)$ and highway dimension~$1$.

-We briefly note here that there are alternative definitions of highway dimension.
-In particular, the more restrictive definition in~\cite{abraham2010highway2} {\em implies} low doubling-dimension (see \autoref{sec:alt-defs} for a detailed discussion), and hence \citet{talwar2004bypassing} readily yields a QPTAS for the optimization problems we study.
+We briefly note here that there are alternative definitions of highway dimension (see \autoref{sec:alt-defs} for a detailed discussion).
+In particular, the more restrictive definition in~\cite{abraham2010highway2} {\em implies} low doubling-dimension, and hence \citet{talwar2004bypassing} readily yields a QPTAS for the optimization problems we study.
 Our choice of definition is deliberate, however, and motivated by the fact that \autoref{dfn:hd} captures natural transportation networks that the more restrictive definition does not.
-For instance, typical \emph{hub-and-spoke} networks used in airtraffic models are non-planar and have high doubling dimension, since they feature high-degree stars.
+For instance, typical \emph{hub-and-spoke} networks used in air traffic models are non-planar and have high doubling dimension, since they feature high-degree stars.
 This immediately renders them incompatible with the highway dimension definition in~\cite{abraham2010highway2}.
 Nevertheless they have low highway dimension by \autoref{dfn:hd}, since the airports act as hubs, which become sparser with growing scales as longer routes tend to be serviced by bigger airports.
 We also prove in \autoref{sec:alt-defs} that our definition is a strict generalization of the one in~\cite{abraham2010highway2}: any graph with highway dimension $k$ according to~\cite{abraham2010highway2} has highway dimension $O(k^2)$ according to \autoref{dfn:hd}, while a corresponding lower bound is not possible in general.

 Our results not only provide further evidence that the highway dimension parameter is useful in characterizing the complexity of graph theoretic problems in combinatorial optimization.
 Importantly, they also show that the geometric toolkit of~\cite{arora1998TSP,mitchell1999guillotine,arora1998k-median} extends beyond the class of low doubling dimension metrics, since the proof of \autoref{thm:main} heavily relies on the embedding techniques proposed in~\cite{talwar2004bypassing}.